 - Clear storm drains of debris/leaves near your house.

-There are many things you can do to make your property lake-friendly.
-Storm water runoff, and the problems associated with it, are a large contributor to lake-issues.
-Storm water carries with it nutrients from fertilizers, pesticides and sediment among other things, and can build in both volume and speed as it runs downhill, causing further erosion.
+There are many things you can do to make your property lake friendly.
+Storm water runoff contributes to excessive aquatic growth and algae blooms, decreased water clarity and shoreline erosion.
+Storm water carries with it nutrients from fertilizers, pesticides and sediment among other things.
+Water can build in both volume and speed as it runs downhill, causing further erosion.
 Properly dealing with and trying to prevent storm water runoff are important lake protection measures.
-Below are five suggestions for making your property more lake-friendly.

-- Create Buffers – A buffer, or “riparian buffer”, is a strip of land with vegetation such as plants, shrubs and trees along the shoreline separating your lawn from the water.
+- Create Buffers – A buffer, or “riparian buffer,” is a strip of land (with vegetation such as plants, shrubs and trees) along the shoreline separating your lawn from the water.
 This strip of land helps to stabilize the shoreline and prevent erosion while catching runoff from your lawn.
-It will help to absorb things such as fertilizers and pesticides and trap sediment before they can enter the Lake.
+It will help to absorb things such as fertilizers and pesticides and trap sediment before it can enter the lake.
 In addition, it also provides habitat for birds and other small wildlife while acting as a barrier to nuisance Canada geese who may fear a predatory animal is hiding in there.

-- Install Rain Gardens/Rain Barrels – A rain garden is a depression in the ground, which is filled with plants and shrubs, that acts to catch runoff from rooftop downspouts, driveways etc. The depression fills with the water so that it doesn’t run down the property, and the water is absorbed into the soil and used by the plants.
-A rain barrel would also collect rooftop runoff from downspouts, however rain barrels collect and hold the water for such things as gardening and watering other yard plants.
+- Install Rain Gardens/Rain Barrels – A rain garden is a depression in the ground, filled with plants and shrubs, that acts to catch runoff from rooftop downspouts, driveways, etc. The depression fills with the water, so it doesn’t run down the property, and the water is absorbed into the soil and used by the plants.
+A rain barrel would also collect rooftop runoff from downspouts; however, rain barrels collect and hold the water for such things as gardening and watering other yard plants.

 Preserving the Waterbodies